–Written by Ty Burke

 Her PhD work has given her a leg up.
 Oliver has so far published two journal articles, with another two currently in the referee process, and a fifth in the works.
-She attained a perfect GPA in her PhD coursework, and set a high standard for Rowan Thomson’s medical physics research group.
+She attained a near perfect GPA in her PhD coursework, and set a high standard for Rowan Thomson’s medical physics research group.

 “When you have excellent students, there’s an energy,” says Thomson, who supervised Oliver’s work.
 “They’re getting results, writing papers and presenting at conferences.
 That just builds upon itself, and students feed off each other, and not in a competitive way.
 I would never really want that.
 I want an environment of mutual support, where we’re all working together for excellence and collaborating to solve problems.
 If you have students who are motivated, there is an energy and an excitement.
 I try to have that myself, and I hope that it’s contagious.
 The more of us who do, the more contagious it is.
 I always think that the more you can motivate students with positive energy rather than crunches and deadlines, the better it is.”

-Oliver will be graduating at spring convocation.
+Oliver graduated at spring convocation.

 For more information about the PhD in Physics, please go to this web page.